 βΉοΈ Why This Happens

-Droplet uses ultrasonic sensing to measure flow through the pipe.
+Droplet uses ultrasonic sensors to measure flow through the pipe.
 This requires:

 Clean, consistent contact